 git init

-- Type again
+.
+Read the console output - Type again

 ls -alrt